Do you think that you have the symptoms of hypothyroidism?

 If you find that your Doctor is not willing to do any of these things you may need to move to the next step:

 Step #2.
 Find a Doctor Willing to Work with You

 You can ask your Doctor to order these tests but you need to realize that interpretation is an important step in diagnosis and management.

-If that happens to you, you can still get the tests done but you may need to seek help with more integrative physicians to get the right changes to your thyroid medication.
+If that happens to you, you can still get the tests done but you may need to seek help from more integrative physicians to get the right changes to your thyroid medication.

 You can find physicians who prescribe alternative medications by contacting local pharmacies and asking for a list of names of physicians who prescribe the following medications:

 - WP thyroid

 - Compounded T4 + T3 formulations

 Alternatively, you might be able to find local physicians who can help you by searching for other blogs or articles.

 Please note that it may be difficult to find Doctors like the ones I am referring to, and it may take some time and patience on your part but I’ve created a free resource to help with the process which you can access here.